8-Month Sleep Regression Guide: An 8-Step Plan to Fix Night Wakings Storm & Improve Naps

 The Most Effective Fix: Consistently teach your baby independent sleep (self-soothing).

-- Daytime Focus: Optimize wake windows (2–3 hours) and provide ample time for practicing new motor skills.
+• Daytime Focus: Optimize wake windows (2.5 to 3.5 hours) and provide ample time for practicing new motor skills.
 (Why it works: Prevents overtiredness, the number one cause of night wakings.)

-Nighttime Focus: Use the Sleepy-But-Awake Rule consistently and apply the Pause Rule (wait 1–5 minutes before intervening) to encourage self-soothing.
+• Nighttime Focus: Use the Calm–But–Awake Rule consistently and apply the Pause Rule (wait 1–5 minutes before intervening) to encourage self-soothing.
 (Why it works: Babies gradually learn that the crib is a safe place to fall asleep on their own.)

 👉 Note: After the 8-month sleep regression, you may also encounter the 12-month sleep regression (due to walking and a shift to a single nap).